 In some countries renting a car and driving is the best way to go, but even with a good GPS system, this scenario is difficult for solo travelers.
 I’ve driven solo in Italy, Germany, Spain, New Zealand, and South Africa and admittedly scared myself more times than I care to recall….
 Rental cars carry many challenges.

 There are learning curves from freeway signage to poor lighting and driving on the wrong side of the road, not to mention an abundance of reckless drivers everywhere in the world!
-If you’re in an accident or put a dent in a rental car, it will cost you big time unless you pay a large fee up front to cover any damages.
-I’ve learned that no matter how careful you are, there is always at least one ding when you return a rental.
+If you’re in an accident or put a dent in a rental car, it will cost you big time unless you pay a large fee up front to cover any and all damages.
+I’ve learned that no matter how careful you are, there is always at least one ding when you return a rental, and rental car companies always find it!

 Heed this note of caution.
 Traveling on packed public transportation during busy commute hours isn’t a great idea, especially if you’ve been out all day and are feeling tired.
 Clever thieves and pickpockets know what they’re doing and can spot their most vulnerable targets easily.
 You can be sure that they won’t show you any mercy.